I can't hang down on this one. It doesn't count if your feet touch

-In a previous post I talked about theme running events.
-Being unfamiliar with these types of runs prior, I was very excited by them.
-I'll be honest, I REALLY wanted to do the zombie one, but I was too late to register for one in Seattle, so I signed up for the Tough Mudder in October.
-This event is much more intimidating than the zombie run and I was not entirely sure how to train for it exactly.
-After bombing Bloomsday two years ago having pulled a calf due to my lack of road running I have accepted the fact that I am old enough to do better.
+In a previous post I talked about themed running events.
+Being unfamiliar with these types of events I was excited by them.
+I’ll be honest, I REALLY wanted to do the zombie run, but I was too late to register, so I signed up for the Tough Mudder in October.

 I tried to follow rather general training principle that I use for any activity, match your workouts as closely as possible to the event in quiestion.
 We do this all the time in our programming.
 For tennis or golf we incorporate movements which will aid in shoulder mobility and rotation.
 A marathoner or triahtlete will build over weeks up to the race day load so that the body is familiar with the stresses placed on it.
 And on and on… However, I just wasn’t sure how to get close to 12 miles and 25 physical obstacles.